xterm-x11/docs/docs/configure.md

 - If you get `ls: cannot access '.Xresources': No such file or directory`, you need to create that dotfile.

-TIP: To create the `.Xresources` dotfile, you can download and use the [sample](https://github.com/xterm-x11/files.Xresources/blob/main/sample.Xresources) file (the instructions are inside) or run `$ touch ~/.Xresources` to create a blank one where you can add XTerm configuration lines.
+TIP: To create the `.Xresources` dotfile, you can  download and use the [sample](https://github.com/xterm-x11/files.Xresources/blob/main/sample.Xresources) file (recommended, instructions inside) or run `$ touch ~/.Xresources` to create a blank one where you can add XTerm configuration lines.

 ## Checking the latest applied X resources